abdulmoiz31/interviews-management-portal/README.md

  # README

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version => 3.0.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* gems used for databases tiny_tds (for Azure) and google_cloud_firestore (for firebase firestore)

-* How to run the test suite
+* run 'bundle install' to install all the gems listed in gemfile

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* create database on firebase firestore or azure firebase and azure will provide a json file with credentials and a piece of code in ruby to connect to db

+* paste the code and credentials in azuredb.rb to integrate with database.

+* 'bundle install' to install all the gems and then 'rails s' to start server.